-This Tangy Ginger-Almond Asian Slaw is so easy — the dressing takes only 5 minutes to prep and whizz up in a food processor.
-It’s a perfect blend of tart, sweet, salty and savory.
-Sriracha sauce gives a kick of heat, and sesame oil and mirin add to the complex flavors.
+This Tangy Ginger-Almond Asian Slaw is so easy -- the dressing takes only 5 minutes to prep and either whisk together, or whizz up in a food processor.
+It’s a perfect blend of tart, spicy, sweet, salty and savory.
+Sriracha sauce gives a kick of heat, and sesame oil, almond butter and mirin add to the complex flavors.

 A fun and customizable recipe